jmastic/jmastic.github.io/resume.md

 ## WORK EXPERIENCE
 -----------------

+### Senior Software Development Engineer
+**Conga (2017-Present)**
+* Design and develop new enterprise-grade services used by Conga products; design, develop, and maintain existing products and services with new features, bug fixes, and developer experience improvements.
+* Implemented a new unit test solution for a pure Javascript product using Karma, Mocha, Chai, and Istanbul.
+* Implemented localization of an existing product using Polyglot.

 ### Manager of TV Apps Client Development
-**Nagrastar, LLC (2016-Present)**
+**Nagrastar, LLC (2016-2017)**

-* Manage the TV App Client Development team; directly supervise eight IT professionals and work cross-functionally with project managers and product managers to meet business objectives
+* Managed the TV App Client Development team; directly supervised eight IT professionals and worked cross-functionally with project managers and product managers to meet business objectives
 *	Led the development efforts for multiple high-profile applications showcased at CES in 2015 and 2016
-*	Read and analyze complex technical documents including project requirements, design documentation, project timelines, and contracts; fill in for the scrum master when necessary
+*	Read and analyzed complex technical documents including project requirements, design documentation, project timelines, and contracts; filled in for the scrum master when necessary
-*	Collaborate with technology vendors, including Microsoft and Samsung, to drive technology solutions to provide a better customer experience
+*	Collaborated with technology vendors, including Microsoft and Samsung, to drive technology solutions to provide a better customer experience

 ### Senior Web Developer
 **Nagrastar, LLC (2014-2016)**